Available on Windows , Mac , Chromebooks and tablets

 Teachers can confidently teach beginning students the Java language by following the syllabus and planner guide for introductory programming classes.
 Please see the Course Syllabus tab for details.

-Studying for the "AP Computer Science A" Exam
+Teaching "AP Computer Science A"

 All lesson quizzes and chapter tests are auto-graded by our system.
 Students will complete hands-on coding projects, and the projects in every required chapter are also auto-graded by our system with no local installation requirements.
 Some optional chapters contain projects that require an external IDE and are teacher or parent-graded using our simple rubrics.